Consolidated TBY Sea Wolf: Operational history

 The production TBYs were radar-equipped, with a radome under the right-hand wing.
 The first newer aircraft flew on 20 August 1944.
 By this time the Avenger equipped every torpedo squadron in the Navy, and there was no need for the Sea Wolf; in addition, numerous small problems delayed entry into service.
 Orders were canceled after production started, and the 180 built were used for training.

 The TBY-2 was delivered to the Navy on 7 November 1944 and equipped VT-97 by April 1945.
 The Navy canceled the rest of the order in September 1945 after VJ day and put its efforts into fielding the radar equipped Avenger.
 The end of the war also halted the development of the TBY-3.
 They were held in reserve in the late 1940s before finally being withdrawn.

 In July 1945, one aircraft was damaged due to a collapsed landing gear, operating from NAS Patuxent River.
 Also, in July 1945, one airframe was lost when it crashed when it overshot the runway at Convair field.
-In January 1946, another landing incident damaged one at NAS Norfolk, another was damaged in a ground looping accident in April 1946 at NAS Anacostia.
+In January 1946, another landing incident damaged a Sea Wolf at NAS Norfolk while another was damaged in a ground looping accident in April 1946 at NAS Anacostia.
 There were other small incidents in the late 1940s while they were in service.